Flexberry/flexberry.github.io/pages/guides/base-tech/frontend/gbt_html.en.md

 folder: guides/base-tech/frontend/
 lang: en
 autotranslated: true
-hash: 04d40ab4f3a49872f982eeca11c3bdd902696365da25565ebffbca9879dc0817
+hash: 3804bde7046cd5cdd07db236099729285d86afa870ae82439e8e01bfdbe1b701
 ---

 ## Brief description

 **HTML** (from the English.
-HyperText Markup Language "hypertext markup language") is a language that describes the structure and content of the web page.
+HyperText Markup Language — hypertext `язык разметки`) is a language that describes the structure and content of the web page.
 Most web pages contain a description of the markup language or HTML [XHTML](https://developer.mozilla.org/ru/docs/XHTML).
 The HTML language is interpreted браузерами; obtained by interpreting formatted text is displayed on the screen of computer monitor or mobile device.

 **HTML5** is not the next version of hypertext markup language, a new open platform for creating web applications using audio, video, graphics, animations, and more.